Prothrombin Complex Concentrate (Human) [(Factors II, VII, IX, X), Protein C, and Protein S]

 Concerns related to adverse effects:

 • Hypersensitivity reactions: Hypersensitivity reaction (eg, angioedema, bronchospasm, dyspnea, flushing, hypotension, nausea/vomiting, pulmonary edema, urticaria, tachycardia, tachypnea) may occur; if serious reaction occurs, discontinue administration and begin appropriate treatment.
-Since severe hypersensitivity and anaphylactic reactions may rarely occur with use; immediate medical treatment (including epinephrine 1 mg/mL) should be readily available in the event of a severe reaction.
-May consider prophylactic treatment (eg, antihistamines, glucocorticoids) in patients predisposed to allergies.

 • Thromboembolic events: [US Boxed Warning]: Because patients being treated with vitamin K antagonist (VKA) therapy have an underlying risk of or a diagnosed thromboembolic disease state, administration of prothrombin complex concentrate (PCC) may predispose the patient to a thromboembolic complication.
 Benefits of reversing VKA therapy should be weighed against the potential risk of a thromboembolic event.
 Resumption of anticoagulation should occur once the risk of thromboembolism outweighs the risk of acute bleeding.
 Fatal and nonfatal arterial and venous thromboembolic complications and DIC have been reported; closely monitor for thromboembolic events during and after administration.
 Use has not been evaluated in patients who have experienced a thromboembolic event, MI, DIC, CVA, TIA, unstable angina, or severe peripheral vascular disease within the prior 3 months.